NPB Future Outlook - Japanese Baseball's Challenges and Possibilities Toward 2030

 NPB in 2030

 Potential 16-team expansion could bring professional baseball to cities like Shizuoka and Niigata.
-Universal DH adoption would narrow the Central-Pacific talent gap.
-MLB's successful pitch clock implementation is being studied for NPB adoption to shorten games for the busy lifestyles of the 2020s.
+The Central League's DH adoption was formally decided in August 2025 and takes effect from the 2027 season - how it reshapes the gap between the two leagues will be watched closely.
+MLB's successful pitch clock is being studied for NPB adoption, with timed trials in the farm leagues, though the top level had not adopted it as of August 2026.
 International growth through Asian broadcasting rights and overseas exhibitions will be essential.
 How NPB navigates population decline while pursuing these growth strategies will define Japanese baseball's future.

 The Data Analytics Revolution and the Transformation of Player Development